IrinaVKuznetsova/CirGO/docs/README.txt

 ================================
-CirGO (Circular Gene Ontologies)
+CirGO (Circular Gene Ontology Terms)
 ================================

-CirGO (Circular Gene Ontologies) is an alternative way of visualizing GO terms in 2D space that is suitable for publishing and presenting gene expression ontologies data.
+CirGO (Circular Gene Ontology terms) is an alternative way of visualising GO terms in 2D space that is suitable for publishing and presenting gene expression ontology data.